Mr-Nithil/Mr-Nithil/README.md

 # 💫 About Me:
-I'm currently a Computer Engineering undergraduate from University of Ruhuna \n I'm currently working as an Software Engineering Intern @SixthFlow Research
+I'm currently a Computer Engineering undergraduate from University of Ruhuna

 ## 🌐 Socials: